byethon/SamAppsUpdater/README.md

 Written for and test on linux-based OSes ONLY!

 Requires ADB to be install and accessible through terminal.

-Pyhton modules: os,re,urllib,requests,subprocess,sys have been implemented in the code.
+Pyhton modules: os, re, urllib, requests, subprocess, sys have been implemented in the code.